Kayak the Creek

 Minnehaha Creek Preserve

 The Minnehaha Creek Preserve is the jewel of the Minnehaha Creek Greenway.
-This 1.5-mile stretch, which flows through St. Louis Park and is part of a larger 22-mile long system, has been recently restored, enhancing the wildlife habit, restoring wetlands and adding new trails, including over a mile of ADA accessible boardwalk.
-You’ll find a canoe and kayak launch at Creekside Park, as well as place to picnic and ample free parking.
+This 1.5-mile stretch, which flows through St. Louis Park and is part of a larger 22-mile long system, has been recently restored, enhancing the wildlife habitat, restoring wetlands and adding new trails, including over a mile of ADA accessible boardwalk.
+You’ll find a canoe and kayak launch at Creekside Park, as well as place to picnic and plenty of free parking.
 As you paddle along, you’re sure to spot a variety of wildlife, including wood ducks, herons, turtles and deer.
 But be sure to check the Minnehaha Creek flow before putting in!

 Tucked inside a quaint residential neighborhood in Golden Valley, you’ll find Sweeney Lake.
 This 68-acre lake has an average depth of 12 ft, reaching 28 ft at its deepest point.
 Head to the north end of the lake where you’ll find a small parking lot with a dock and carry-in boat access.
 It’s a great spot for canoeing or kayaking, or even paddleboarding!
 And if you like fishing, the lake is stocked with a wide variety of fish, including largemouth bass, northern pike and yellow perch.